marmelab/react-admin/docs/Authentication.md

 ![Logout button](./img/login.gif)

-Admin-on-rest lets you secure your admin app with the authentication strategy of your choice.
+React-admin lets you secure your admin app with the authentication strategy of your choice.
 Since there are many different possible strategies (Basic Auth, JWT, OAuth, etc.), react-admin simply provides hooks to execute your own authentication code.

 By default, an react-admin app doesn't require authentication.
 But if the REST API ever returns a 401 (Unauthorized) or a 403 (Forbidden) response, then the user is redirected to the `/login` route.
 You have nothing to do - it's already built in.